MePACS Solo – The 24/7 Personal Alarm Service – New Watch Coming Soon

 The MePACS Solo watch fastens with a hook and eye.
 If you have issues with dexterity, then our other personal alarm products may be more suitable for you.

-The MePACS Solo can sit comfortably where you would normally wear a watch, a few centimetres from your wrist.
+The MePACS Solo can sit comfortably where you may normally wear a watch, a few centimetres from your wrist.

 You have to tap the watch with the pad of your finger, or you have triggered the fall detection technology which gives you a time frame to confirm you are okay and cancel.